ygoldman/dotfiles/README.md

 Why?
 ----
-Because storing cross-machine config is cumbersome.
+Because Nonrational (https://github.com/nonrational) showed me the way... and because storing cross-machine config is cumbersome.
 Installing Git is &mdash; for the most part &mdash; easy.

 Making it Work
 --------